NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 ## Overview

-The _"Browse"_ tab provides access to all of the project's content.
-Most content is driven by [GDC Dictionary](../../Dictionary/index.md) and the interface is dynamically generated to accomodate the content.
+The _"Browse"_ tab provides access to all of a project's content.
+Most content is driven by the [GDC Dictionary](../../Dictionary/index.md) and the interface is dynamically generated to accomodate the content.

-Please refer to [GDC Dictionary](../../Dictionary/index.md) for more details about a dictionary-generated fields, columns and filters.
+Please refer to the [GDC Dictionary](../../Dictionary/index.md) for more details about dictionary-generated fields, columns and filters.

 All static components are detailed in this User Guide.